cloudspannerecosystem/memefish/README.md

 ```

-> `memefish` is the Spanner SQL dialect parser and analyzer.
+> `memefish` is the foundation to analyze Spanner SQL.

 ## Features

 - Parse Spanner SQL to AST
-- Generate Spanner SQL from AST
+- Generate Spanner SQL from AST (unparse)
 - Check expression type and semantics in SQL statement

 Try it!